Photography: Social and cultural implications

 in which local inhabitants are positioned and defined by the camera lens.
 However, it has also been argued that there exists a "reverse gaze" through which indigenous photographees can position the tourist photographer as a shallow consumer of images.

 Law

 Photography is both restricted and protected by the law in many jurisdictions.
 Protection of photographs is typically achieved through the granting of copyright or moral rights to the photographer.
 In the United States, photography is protected as a First Amendment right and anyone is free to photograph anything seen in public spaces as long as it is in plain view.
-In the UK, a recent law (Counter-Terrorism Act 2008) increases the power of the police to prevent people, even press photographers, from taking pictures in public places.
+In the UK, the Counter-Terrorism Act (2008) has increased the power of the police to prevent people, even press photographers, from taking pictures in public places.
 In South Africa, any person may photograph any other person, without their permission, in public spaces and the only specific restriction placed on what may not be photographed by government is related to anything classed as national security.
 Each country has different laws.